recent posts

 • Use Transactions: Wrap multiple operations in transactions to ensure data consistency.

-• Validate Data: Perform validation at both the application and database levels.
+• Validate Data: Ensure data integrity by performing validation at both the application and database levels.

-• Use Indexes: Define indexes for frequently queried fields to speed up lookups.
+• Use Indexes: Define indexes on frequently queried columns for faster lookups.

 Conclusion